The 6 players Man Utd signed along with Luke Shaw & how they fared

 Luke Shaw was one of those signings and it’s been a bumpy ride over the years, with a high under Ole Gunnar Solskjaer but a terrible time under Jose Mourinho, followed by another dip under Ralf Rangnick and a return to his best form under Erik ten Hag.

-Approaching nine years after he first joined, we’ve had another look at the players United signed at the same time as Shaw.
+Nine years after he first joined, we’ve had another look at the players United signed at the same time as Shaw.